KQM-git/TCL/docs/evidence/equipment/weapons.md

 ### Skyward Harp

-#### Skyward Harp’s passive has the ability to crit
+#### Skyward Harp’s passive has the ability to CRIT

 **By:** Cola\#6861
 **Added:** <Version date="2021-01-31" />
 **Last tested:** <VersionHl date="2021-01-31" />

 **Finding:**
-When shooting with the Skyward Harp, it is possible to achieve a critical hit on the passive ability.
+When shooting with the Skyward Harp, it is possible to achieve a CRITical hit on the passive ability.

 **Evidence:**
-User Cola Sen was discussing in theory crafting about the Skyward Harp when its ability to crit came into the conversation.
+User Cola Sen was discussing in theory crafting about the Skyward Harp when its ability to CRIT came into the conversation.
 Afterwards they decided to test out their hypothesis and reported on their findings:

-[\[video\] Skyward Harp passive critting](https://www.youtube.com/watch?v=0ZGKgwEZ0Ww)
+[\[video\] Skyward Harp passive CRITting](https://www.youtube.com/watch?v=0ZGKgwEZ0Ww)

 **Significance:**
-When using the Skyward Harp, it is now apparent that it is slightly better then we originally thought as its own passive gains benefits from the crit rate and crit damage that the Harp provides.
+When using the Skyward Harp, it is now apparent that it is slightly better then we originally thought as its own passive gains benefits from the CRIT Rate and CRIT DMG that the Harp provides.

 ### Skyward Blade